London based Painter and Producer

 • Urban time-lapses, abstracted and set to ambient music

-• Returning to private based commissions, with large abstract expressionist paintings and also pen and ink drawings
+• Returning to portraiture as private commissions, as well as special projects with large abstract expressionist paintings and also pen and ink drawings

 Experience & Education